aaronwaldon/craft-algolia/README.md

 ## Contributions

 - [Aaron Waldon](https://github.com/aaronwaldon) / @aaronwaldon - Reworked the logic to allow multiple element types to map to an index and to be able to override the init method from the config.
-Also added a method to deindex elements.
+Also added a method to deindex elements and a command to clear an index.

+- [Philippe Pérusse](https://github.com/philperusse) / @philperusse - Added the option to mass index elements with a command.